 In Estonia as one of the major wood pellet suppliers to the Dutch market, forestry products are destined to various industry sectors.
-Among these, biomass production has seen a growing role in recent years.
-Pellets for export accounted for an estimated 45% of the growth in wood volumes available from logging between 2010 and 2018.
+Among these, biomass production has seen a growing role in recent years, with wood pellet output for export more than tripling between 2010 and 2018.
 Export volumes of wood pellets to key trading partners United Kingdom, Denmark and the Netherlands increased continuously - all countries with large biomass energy sectors.